BradleyAWard/R-for-Data-Science/1-Data-Visualization/Data-Visualization.md

 ggsave(filename = "penguin-plot.png")
 ```

-If you do not specify the $\texttt{width}$ and $\texttt{height}$, they will be taken from the dimensions of the current plotting device.
+If you do not specify the `width` and `height`, they will be taken from the dimensions of the current plotting device.
 For reproducible code, they should be specified.

 ---